GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/examples.md

 Brain: [Vision/Vision_segmentationForBreakout.brain](https://github.com/KeenSoftwareHouse/BrainSimulatorSampleProjects/blob/master/Vision/Vision_segmentationForBreakout.brain)

-The sample project shows the full pipeline.
+The sample project shows the pipeline for unsupervised discovery of the hypothesized objects.
 First, an input image is segmented into super-pixels (SP).
 Second, each SP is connected with its neighbors and close-by SP are assigned into a same object id.
 Third, the attention energy (Ea) is estimated for each object.
 Fourth, features are estimated as raw image patches.
 Fifth, the object features are clustered into a Visual Words to constitute a Working Memory.

 Again, `Operation/ObserverMode` property of most of observers switches between visualization modes.